KushalBhanot/Explorer/README.md

 - [] Fix the mobile view for ideas section
 - [] Z-index
 - [] onClick() through JS
+- [] Clubs & Societies and Wall of Fame have the same background color

 Future Scope ->
 - Make an app for the same.